Ayushk4/stance-dataset/README.md

 ```
 @inproceedings{kaushal2020stance,
-          title={Stance Detection is not Classification: Increasing the Role of Target Entities for Detecting Stance},
+          title={tWT–WT: A Dataset to Assert the Role of Target Entities for Detecting Stance of Tweets},
           author={Kaushal, Ayush and Saha, Avirup and Ganguly, Niloy}
           booktitle={Proceedings of the 2021 Conference of the North {A}merican Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021)},
           year={2021}